poulson/Clique/external/elemental/doc/source/core.rst

       Reconfigure the matrix so that it is *height* :math:`\times` *width*.

+   .. cpp:function:: void SetGrid( const elemental::Grid& grid )

+      Clear the distributed matrix's contents and reconfigure for the new process grid.

    .. cpp:function:: void SetToIdentity()

       Set the entire matrix to zero and then introduce ones onto the main